eternalodball/inscreate/README.md

 ```
 # Note -
 >### if you try to use it twice with same ip then ig will probably block you , use proxy to avoid it

->### Abusing instagram or any website service is completely illegal